jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 has no knowledge of kicks or hats.
 It only accesses the part of the sample denoted by the positional value passed in through pfield-5.

-Looking at the Python Score code from the last example, there are only two unique calls to score.i(), and even then all the arguments are identical except for pfield-5::
+Looking at the PythonScore code from the last example, there are only two unique calls to score.i(), and even then all the arguments are identical except for pfield-5::